“Coming to a Sacred Heart school, you have entered into a family, and have come to a home.”

 2) Submit an Application

-You may submit your child’s application online at anytime.
-The deadline for first-round decisions is January 31, 2017.
+You may submit your child’s application online at any time.
+The deadline for first-round decisions is January 31, 2018.

 In addition, for children entering grades 1–7, a completed teacher recommendation form and most recent report card/test scores are needed.